Duet3D/wiki-content/User_manual/Reference/DWC_filaments.md

 ## config.g

-In addition to the macros for loading and unloading a filament, you can also use the M703 gcode to load a custom filament specific config.g to modify settings pertinent to your chosen filament.
+You can use the [M703](/User_manual/Reference/Gcodes/M703){target=_blank} gcode to load a filament-specific config.g to modify settings pertinent to your chosen filament.

 After assigning a filament to a tool, this command may be used to run /filaments/\<filament-name>/config.g to set parameters like temperatures, extrusion factor, retract distance, etc. If no filament is loaded, the code completes without a warning.